Skip to main content

 Image from Box Sociaal

 Box Sociaal secured its credentials with its stand-out brunch, mind-blowing burgers and mega helpings of Aussie charm.
 The team has now moved on to conquer the evening menu with a seamless fusion of flavours from around the world constructed into playful, well-thought-out dishes.
 Stand out plates include the compressed watermelon dusted with feta snow and dukkah or the chef’s take on bibimbap - made from gochujang spiced pork belly lovingly prepared over several days.
-Alongside an excellent natural wine list, the bespoke cocktail menu has been created by the mixologist masterminds behind Vesper Bar, featuring perhaps the best negroni you’ll find in town.
-For dessert, you need to try the churros flavoured with pandan leaf (a fragrant Southeast Asian aromatic) and a lemongrass and lime white choccy dipping sauce.
+For dessert, try the churros flavoured with pandan leaf (a fragrant Southeast Asian aromatic) and a lemongrass and lime white choccy dipping sauce.
 Good vibes all round.

 Coulisse